Self Managed Superannuation Funds (SMSF)

 The main difference between the two funds is that SAF's are regulated by APRA, and SMSF's by the ATO - a SAF must also effectively use a professional trustee company, while a SMSF trustee doesn't require a special license.
 The members of an SMSF are typically also the trustees of the fund, although this is not always the case - in fact, as at June 2017, 57% of SMSF's had corporate rather than individual trustees.

-Generally, the assets per member in SMSF's are very much higher than any other form of superannuation fund, as illustrated in the table below (ATO Self Quarterly Statistical Report - December 2019).
+Generally, the assets per member in SMSF's are very much higher than any other form of superannuation fund, as illustrated in the table below (ATO Self -Managed Fund Quarterly Statistical Report - March 2021).
+Note, however, the considerable difference between the average and median size of funds - suggesting that there a small number of funds of considerable size impacting the figures.
+These are probably "artefact funds" - impossible under current legislation and holding funds well in excess of retirement requirements.

 |Self Managed Superannuation Funds||